vatzlav/TicTacToeTuk/README.md

 # TicTacToeTuk.py
-A fun game with a predictable outcome
+A fun game with a predictable outcome played on a 4X4 board